Swansea City: 'We've pulled others into relegation battle' - Clement

 The Swansea manager's reign officially began with an FA Cup defeat at Hull followed by a 4-0 home drubbing by Arsenal in the league.

-But the wins against the Reds and Saints followed to boost Swans' survival hopes, taking their wins tally to six, one more than the Foxes and two more than Boro.
+But the wins against Liverpool and Southampton followed to boost Swans' survival hopes, taking their wins tally to six, one more than Leicester and two more than Boro.

 Tottenham Hotspur host Middlesbrough on Saturday while Swansea go to Manchester City on Sunday in the 13:30 GMT kick-off before Leicester host Manchester United at 16:00 GMT.